tmetsch/graph_stitcher/README.md

 * (many more .e.g implement your own)

-This tool obviously can also be used to enhance the placement of workload after a scheduling decision has been made (based on round-robin, preemptive, priority, fair share, fifo, ... algorithms) within clusters.
+This tool obviously can also be used to enhance the placement of workload after a temporal scheduling decision has been made (based on round-robin, preemptive, priority, fair share, fifo, ... algorithms) within clusters.

 ## graph stitcher's internals